top of page

 Equality and diversity

-I am LGBTQ+ friendly and attuned to how marginalised identities such as race, disability or sexuality affect people.
+I am LGBTQ+ friendly and attuned to marginalised identities such as race, disability or sexuality.
 I am aware of the impact that ongoing discrimination in the form of overt or covert prejudice and have on people and can hold compassion towards this.
 I choose to not only reflect on and change the unconscious bias's that I might bring to my work, but be active in changing oppressive ways of working.

 Where the Art comes in!